Correlates of the country differences in the infection and mortality rates during the first wave of the COVID-19 pandemic: Evidence from Bayesian model averaging: Results

-Definitely, there were several countries which were either extremely affected by the coronavirus or displayed great immunity to the epidemic crisis.
-These countries are outliers and may greatly influence our results.
+In SI Section \ref{sec:BMA-robustness} we conduct several checks to confirm the robustness of our results.
+In the first robustness check we investigate the impact of outliers.
+In particular, definitely there were several countries which were either extremely affected by the coronavirus or displayed great immunity to the epidemic crisis.
 To check the robustness of our results against the presence of such data we implement the following strategy.
 First, we remove a country from the sample.
 Then, we re-perform the BMA procedure with the resulting countries.
-We repeat this procedure for every country, and recover the median results for each potential determinant.
-The results, shown in SM Section~\ref{sec:BMA-robustness}, indicate that the findings presented here are valid even in the presence of potential outliers.
-In the same section, we display the economies which contributed most and least to the credibility of a particular determinant.
-These are the countries which, when excluded, lead to the minimum, respectively maximum, posterior inclusion probability of the given determinant.
-The investigation suggests that there are multiple countries which are significant contributors to the PIP value of each determinant, thus indicating that there is indeed heterogeneity in the socio-economic features of the countries.
+We repeat this procedure for every country and recover the median results for each potential correlate.
+The results indicate that the findings presented here are valid even in the presence of outliers.
+In the same section, we display the economies which contributed most and least to the credibility of a particular variable.
+These are the countries which, when excluded, lead to the minimum, respectively maximum, posterior inclusion probability of the given variable.
+The investigation suggests that there are multiple countries which are significant contributors to the PIP value of each correlate, thus further indicating that there is heterogeneity in the health social and economic features of the countries.
+In the second check, we change the end date of the pandemic to be equal to the first date after the day at which the daily government response index is at its maximum and that is at least 20\% lower than the daily maximum.
+This effectively prolongs the duration of the first wave.
+Nonetheless, it still does not impact the findings.
+In the third check, we change the dependent variable to be the raw number of infections and deaths at the end of the first wave.
+In other words, now the dependent variable describes counts and the linear regression framework is not a suitable model.
+Instead, for the estimation of the marginal impact we use a quasi-Poisson model, which is the most often used procedure when the dependent variable is given as a count that has a large variance~\cite{ver2007quasi}.
+Even in this case, the results do not change.
+In the final robustness check, we add a spatial weighting matrix in the baseline model in order to account for the potential spatial autocorrelation in the spread of COVID-19.
+Multiple studies have indicated that this effect might exist (See for example~\cite{krisztin2020spatial}).
+Again our findings do not significantly change.

+Definitely, even if useful for presentation purposes, the mechanical application of a threshold, or a simple comparison between the prior and the posterior, should often be avoided in practice.
+Each BMA analysis should be coupled with an investigation for the interrelationships between the variables in explaining the dependent variable.
+We perform this analysis in the subsequent section.